sinclairzx81/reactor/readme.md

 <a name='getting_started_event_loop' />
 #### the event loop

 At its core, reactor requires that users start an event loop.
-The reactor event loop internally synchronizes and serializes asynchronous operations back on the main thread.
-The following describes recommended approaches to starting the loop.
+The reactor event loop internally demultiplexes asynchronous callback operations back to the main thread.
+The following describes recommended approaches to running a loop.

 <a name='getting_started_console_applications' />
 #### console applications

-The following is the recommended approach for starting the reactor event loop in a typical console application.
-Calling Reactor.Loop.Start() will begin a background thread which will enumerate reactors internal event queue, and dispatch asynchronous completion callbacks to the caller.
-The in example below, we start the loop, make a request to google, and stop the loop.
+The following describes running a reactor event loop in a typical console application.
+Calling Reactor.Loop.Start() will begin a background thread which will enumerate reactors internal event queue.
+By doing this, reactor will dispatch any asynchronous completation callbacks to the caller.
+The in example below, we start the loop, make a request to google, then (optionally) stop the loop.

 ```csharp
 class Program